 15. San Diego Safari Park – One of the largest tourist attractions in San Diego County, the park houses a large array of wild and endangered animals including species from the continents of Africa, Asia, Europe, North and South America, and Australia.

-See rare and endangered species.
+See rare and endangered species in Southern California.

 16. Irvine Spectrum Center – One of Southern California’s most popular shopping, dining, and entertainment destinations for visitors of all ages, Irvine Spectrum Center offers a collection of over 130 stores.
 Dining is a delectable adventure at Irvine Spectrum Center with over 35 culinary options.
 In addition, the center offers a full range of fun for families and adults as home to one of the country’s largest theater complexes, IMAX, Dave & Buster’s and an Improv Comedy Club, along with a whimsical carousel and a 108-foot Giant Wheel from Italy.